Sudden Cardiac Arrest

 - Prevent or delay the need for a procedure or surgery, such as angioplasty or coronary artery bypass grafting.

-- Reduce your heart’s workload and relieve coronary heart disease symptoms.
+- Reduce your heart’s workload and relieve heart disease symptoms.

 Other treatments for coronary heart disease—such as percutaneous coronary intervention, also known as coronary angioplasty, or coronary artery bypass grafting—also may lower your risk for SCA.
 Your doctor also may recommend an ICD if you’re at high risk for SCA.